-- The Centers for Medicare & Medicaid Services (CMS), formerly the Health Care Financing Administration (HCFA), which is housed in the Department of Health and Human Services (DHHS), is responsible for reimbursement policies and procedures for pharmacies and other health care providers participating in the Medicare and Medicaid programs. - The Food and Drug Administration (FDA), also housed in the DHHS, administers the federal Food, Drug, and Cosmetic Act (FDCA). - The Federal Trade Commission (FTC), in administering the Federal Trade Commission Act, enforces unfair business practices and antitrust violations. - The Drug Enforcement Administration (DEA) is under the jurisdiction of the U.S. Justice Department and administers the federal Controlled Substances Act.
+The Centers for Medicare & Medicaid Services, formerly the Health Care Financing Administration, which is housed in the Department of Health and Human Services (DHHS), is responsible for reimbursement policies and procedures for pharmacies and other healthcare providers participating in the Medicare and Medicaid programs.

+- The Food and Drug Administration (FDA), also housed in the DHHS, administers the federal Food, Drug, and Cosmetic Act (FDCA). - The Federal Trade Commission administers the Federal Trade Commission Act, enforcing unfair business practices and antitrust violations. - The Drug Enforcement Administration, under the jurisdiction of the U.S. Justice Department, administers the federal Controlled Substances Act.

 Some state-level agencies of importance to pharmacists include the state board of pharmacy, which administers state pharmacy practice acts; the state department of health services; and state Medicaid agencies (usually under the department of health services), which determine state Medicaid policies and pharmacy reimbursement rates.
 Administrative agencies generally have considerable and broad authority, including the authority to perform legislative, judicial, and executive functions.
-Administrative agencies create law primarily through their authority to enact regulations and to render decisions at hearings.
+Administrative agencies can be said to create law primarily through their authority to enact regulations and to render decisions at hearings.